typedefs/typedefs.github.io/content/introduction.md

 - *a*, *b* variables;
 - `a b` application.

-With this you define *algebraic datatypes* (ADTs) such as:
+With this you define *algebraic data types* (ADTs) such as:

 - Types with a fixed finite number of terms, such as bits (**2**): `Bool`
 - Parametric types, such as the optional type: `α → Maybe α`
 - Recursive types, such as homogeneous lists: `α → List α`

-(Theoretically, these are seen as *least fixpoints of F-algebras*, we recommend [this blogpost by Bartosz Milewski](https://bartoszmilewski.com/2017/02/28/f-algebras/) to learn about it.)
+(Theoretically, these are *least fixpoints of F-algebras*.
+We recommend Bartosz Milewski's blogpost on [F-Algebras](https://bartoszmilewski.com/2017/02/28/f-algebras/) to learn about it.)

 ### The units